Surgical Procedures: Surgery and Staging for Osteosarcoma

 • Amputation: In some cases, the whole limb is removed.

 • Rotationplasty: The surgeon will take out the tumor and the knee joint.
-The surgeon then attaches the remaining part of the leg and creates a new knee joint using the ankle.
+The surgeon then attaches the remaining part of the leg and makes a new knee joint using the ankle.
 The foot will face backward, and the ankle will function as a knee joint with the ability to have a fitted prosthesis attached to the foot.

 In cases where the cancer has metastasized (spread) to other parts of the body, more surgery may be needed.